ContentSquare/iOS-sample-app/Static Framework Sample/README.md

 # 🎉 Static Framework iOS sample

-### This iOS application will show you how to use Contentsquare SDK with Static framework dependency. <br />
+### This iOS application will show you how to use Contentsquare SDKs with Static framework dependency. <br />

 ## Running the app